hemisemidemipresent/btd6-modding-tutorial/README.md

 [Speedhack](https://github.com/Timotheeee/btd6_mods/blob/master/speedhackmelon/speedhackmelon.dll) (use keys 6,7,8,9 to change the speed)

-# Loading Mods
+# Obtaining Mods

 **Important**: every mod that was last updated before december 26th 2022 will not work because of some changes with melonloader

+The mod helper adds a new button to the bottom right of the main menu which allows you to access the mod browser, where you can find a bunch of mods as well as mod repositories.

-You can get mods from these discord servers:
+You can also get mods from these discord servers:

 [BTD6 Mods and Discussions](https://discord.gg/hENWNsd5pY) : Most public mods are here